 Looking for snowman crafts for kids?
 Here is a great DIY snowman Christmas ornament for you and your kids to make.
 The snowman ornament DIY project is a great activity to make for a school party, for a school party project, or a fun craft project to do at home with your kids.

 I loved to make Christmas ornaments when I was a kid.
 Today, I love making Christmas ornaments with kids.
 Let me show you how to make a simple snowman ornament from a wooden craft stick.
-It is a great project to make with your kids.
+It is a great project to make with your kids in winter.

 I made these snowman ornaments a few years ago with my son’s 2nd grade class.
 It was a great activity for the kids during their snowman-themed Christmas party.
 Yes…they are more of a craft project rather than an art project.
 But with a little prep, this would be a fun Christmas craft for kids in kindergarten, preschool, or pre-k.
 I have also included ideas of how you can add additional supplies to allow kids to get more creative.